Goldman, HSBC spat over Huishan IPO highlights Chinese squeeze on banks

-HONG KONG, Sept 19 A recent shouting match between senior bankers involved in Hong Kong's second-largest IPO so far this year illustrates the competitive squeeze on banks from Chinese companies offering incentives ahead of lucrative initial public offerings.
+HONG KONG A recent shouting match between senior bankers involved in Hong Kong's second-largest IPO so far this year illustrates the competitive squeeze on banks from Chinese companies offering incentives ahead of lucrative initial public offerings.

-At a routine Sept.
-6 meeting of around 20 underwriters to China Huishan Dairy Holdings Co Ltd's planned $1.3 billion IPO, tempers flared between two bankers from HSBC and Goldman Sachs, said people who were at the meeting and others briefed on the incident.
+At a routine September 6 meeting of around 20 underwriters to China Huishan Dairy Holdings Co Ltd's (6863.HK) planned $1.3 billion IPO, tempers flared between two bankers from HSBC (HSBA.L) and Goldman Sachs (GS.N), said people who were at the meeting and others briefed on the incident.
 One said the row escalated to the point where the Goldman banker threatened to have his HSBC rival fired.

 Chinese companies are putting pressure on banks to woo so-called 'cornerstone' investors - big institutional names who agree to buy shares and hold them, thus boosting the offer's order book and profile.
 To better attract these investors, companies are increasing the incentives to banks that bring them in before the IPO, offering underwriters the promise of bigger financial rewards and more prominent roles on the deal.